You just had a baby! Yay!

 Baby Blues Vs. Post Partum Depression

 The baby blues have been considered a risk factor or a form of PPD, just to a much lesser degree.
+There are plenty of symptoms that are alike in both conditions, although some that are very different.
+Knowing the difference between baby blues & PPD is something very well to understand when that two week post delivery mark comes about.

 Symptoms of Baby Blues: